plaid/plaid-node/README.md

   - (apply)[https://plaid.io/signup] for a key
   - set the user bank information into process variables The tests work only for a 'bofa' account so far.
+You'll have to provide the answer to a secret question during the tests to validate the connection to the bank.
 ```
 export PLAID_CLIENTID=123456
 export PLAID_SECRET=7890